f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

     Production-1#

-If you do not have a remote HTTPS, SCP, or SFTP server with the proper access to POST files, then you can copy the chassis partition backups from the system controller shell (Note, there is no shelll access via the chassis partition IP).
+If you do not have a remote HTTPS, SCP, or SFTP server with the proper access to POST files, then you can copy the chassis partition backups from the system controller shell (Note, there is no shell access via the chassis partition IP).
 You’ll need to login to the system controllers shell using the root account.
 Once logged in list the contents of the **/var/F5** directory.
 You’ll notice **partition<ID>** directories, where <ID> equals the ID assigned to each partition.

 .. code-block:: bash